Chart Color Schemes

 Bowen Hills demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high in Bowen Hills, with 32.2% of residents currently enrolled in formal education.
-This includes 17.7% in tertiary education, 1.9% in secondary education, and 1.8% pursuing primary education.
+This includes advanced diplomas held by 12.4% of residents and certificates held by 16.2%.
+Educational participation is high in the area, with 32.2% of residents currently enrolled in formal education.
+This includes 17.7% pursuing tertiary education, 1.9% in secondary education, and 1.8% engaged in primary education.

 Frequently Asked Questions - Education